threefoldtecharchive/tfgrid_dashboard/docs/selenium.md

 ## Running selenium

+- First change direcotry to frontend_selenium through the command line using `cd tests`
 - You can run selenium with pytest through the command line using  `python3 -m pytest`
 - You can also run single test file through the command line using `python3 -m pytest tests/test_file.py`
 - You can also run specific test case through the command line using `python3 -m pytest tests/test_file.py::test_func`